webplatform/docs/tutorials/layout_fundamentals/index.md

 <syntaxhighlight lang="css">ul, #numbered {float: left;}
 h3 {clear: left;}</syntaxhighlight>

-The result looks like:

-<p class="note">Note: provide screenshot to show what result should look like</p>

 (A little padding is needed on the right of the boxes, where the border is too close to the text.)

 === Positioning ===

-You can specify an element's position in four ways by specifying the {{ cssxref("position") }} property and one of the following values.
+You can specify an element's position in four ways by specifying the <code>position</code> property and one of the following values.

 These are advanced properties.
-It is possible to use them in simple ways—that is why they are mentioned in this basic tutorial.
+It is possible to use them in simple ways &mdash; that is why they are mentioned in this basic tutorial.
 But using them for complex layouts can be difficult.

 <ul>
 <li>